Work abroad in Vietnam by teaching English while you explore the historical cities, world famous food, and breathtaking

 Add on a 3-week 120 hour TESOL certification course on ANY start date.
-An in-person TEFL/TESOL course is a requirement for the Vietnam program.
+A TEFL/TESOL course is a requirement for the Vietnam program.
 Become prepared to step in front of a Vietnamese classroom, and make friends during your first month in Vietnam.
-You can add an on-site TESOL certification course in Ho Chi Minh City or Hanoi to the beginning of your program for $750 more.
+You can add an on-site TESOL certification course in Ho Chi Minh City to the beginning of your program for $750 more.